 2. Curriculum Requirements can be fulfilled by other approved courses from institutions of higher education.
 The courses listed are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

-3. A required Preparatory course that also fulfills a Core Curriculum requirement.
+3. A required Major Preparatory Course that also fulfills a Core Curriculum requirement.
 Semester credit hours may be counted in Core Curriculum.

-4. LIT 3319 may be repeat for credit as topics vary
+4. LIT 3319 may be repeated for credit as topics vary.